wesleyegberto/dotfiles/key_bindings.md

 <C-w>#<          " Shrink/resize current window from the right by # (default 1)
 <C-w>#>          " Increase/resize current window to the right by # (default 1)
-<Leader>wth      " flip split window from vertical to horizontal
+<Leader>wfh      " flip split window from vertical to horizontal
-<Leader>wtk      " flip split window from horizontal to vertical
+<Leader>wfv      " flip split window from horizontal to vertical
 ```

 Navigation between windows: